GRADUATE STUDENT HANDBOOK

 An additional way that U.S. citizens could lose a teaching assistantship is if they do not file a Financial Assistance Form.
 The teaching assistantship section gives more information on the Financial Assistance Form.

 Additional Information: To lessen the amount of money required for tuition and fees at the beginning of each semester, graduate assistants may elect to take advantage of the Graduate Deferred Payment Plan.
 This plan allows eligible students to distribute payment of tuition and some fees over the course of the semester.

-After a contract has been prepared, the Graduate Office will send you a memo asking you to come to the office to sign the contract.
+After a contract has been prepared, the Center for Graduate Studies will send you a memo asking you to come to the office to sign the contract.
 If you wish, a copy of the contract will be made available to you so that you can study it before signing.
-In order to receive your pay, your contract must be signed and submitted to the Graduate Office.
+In order to receive your pay, your contract must be signed and submitted to the Center for Graduate Studies.
 The Payroll Office can provide you with information about how much pay you will receive each pay period and how many pay periods are covered in your contract.

 During your assistantship, you may not have more than one job on campus without the prior consent of your academic advisor, your department head, and the Graduate Dean.
 This is both for your protection and so that more graduate students will be supported.
 Your work responsibilities (for a half-time appointment) may not exceed 20 hours per week during the time when classes are in session.

 To qualify for appointments between sessions, you must pre-register for classes for subsequent semester.
 Domestic graduate students may hold full time appointments in the summer.
 Because of the requirements imposed by the Immigration and Naturalization Service, international students who have research appointments, may work full time only between academic sessions.
 For international students under contract in the summer, the research stipend may be no more than 60% greater than that for similar pay periods during the regular academic year (to cover international students working the extra hours between academic sessions).